 Planning application submitted

-RES has submitted a planning application for a wind farm and energy storage proposal located approximately 9km north of Lauder in the Scottish Borders.
+At the end of 2023 RES submitted a planning application for a wind farm and energy storage proposal located approximately 9km north of Lauder in the Scottish Borders.

 Reasons to support the proposal